Levirate marriage: Islam

+It has recently come under strict scrutiny in some parts of the world like Afghanistan, under the Taliban.

 Eurasia

 Scythia

 The levirate custom was revived in Scythia if there were shaky economic conditions in the decedent's family.
 Khazanov, citing [Abramzon, 1968, p.
 289 - 290], mentions that during World War II, the levirate was resurrected in Central Asia.
 In these circumstances, adult sons and brothers of the deceased man held themselves responsible to provide for his dependents.
 One of them would marry the widow and adopt her children, if there were any.

 Central Asia and Xiongnu

 The levirate custom survived in the society of Northeastern Caucasus Huns until the 7th century CE.
 The Armenian historian Movses Kalankatuatsi states that the Savirs, one of Hunnish tribes in the area, were usually monogamous, but sometimes a married man would take his brother's widow as a polygynous wife.
 Ludmila Gmyrya, a Dagestani historian, asserts that the levirate survived into "ethnographic modernity" (from the context, probably 1950s).
 Kalankatuatsi describes the form of levirate marriage practised by the Huns.
 As women had a high social status, the widow had a choice whether to remarry or not.
 Her new husband might be a brother or a son (by another woman) of her first husband, so she could end up marrying her brother-in-law or stepson; the difference in age did not matter.
 Hungarians also practiced levirate marriages.
 Koppány's rebellion against the Christian king Stephen I and claim to marry Sarolt, the widow of his relative Géza, was qualified as an incestuous attempt by 14th-century Hungarian chronicles, but was fully in line with the pagan custom.